UTSARobotics/ros1_bootcamp/README.md

 ### Prerequisites for Bootcamp

+Must have **full ROS installation** to participate in this bootcamp.
+To do so, follow this link: [ROS Install](http://wiki.ros.org/noetic/Installation/Ubuntu)

 No prior programming knowledge is required.
 Examples will be programmed in C++ and explained at a high-level.

 For this bootcamp, we will also have about 4 preconfigured computers available in the presentation lab; these may be shared depending on attendance.